vuejs/governance/FAQ.md

     2. Vue.js is much simpler than Angular in general, so you can learn almost everything about it really fast and get productive.

     3. Vue.js has better performance because it doesn't use dirty checking.
 Angular gets slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
-Vue.js doesn't suffer from this because under it uses an event based observing mechanism, so all changes trigger independently unless they have explicit dependency relationships.
+Vue.js doesn't suffer from this because it uses an event based observing mechanism, so all changes trigger independently unless they have explicit dependency relationships.

     4. Vue.js has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while Components stand for a self-contained unit that has its own view and data logic.
 In Angular there's a lot of confusion between the two.